-Reasons that phone card companies soundlessly taking away your money.
+Reasons phone card companies taking away your money.

 1. The advertised rates are based on ‘single call use’ and can vary for subsequent calls.
 Basically, you get the stated price per minute on your first call and the price then rises after that.

 2. The company adds on an unknown charge for connecting the call and – if that’s not bad enough – another unnecessary charge for terminating it.

 3. A ‘long call fee’ may be charged after a certain number of minutes and again for each multiple of that time period; for example, you may be charged after five minutes and then for every five minutes after that.